Bed Bug Predators: What Insects/Animals Eat Bed Bugs?

 One of their nicknames is bed bug hunters.
 They get their original name because they tend to hide in the dust while in nymph form.
 They live in some kind of symbiosis with bats and pigeons.
 The insects that are attracted to bats and pigeons are delicious food for masked hunters.

-Masked hunter is a predator insect, and it hunts all kinds of bugs, including bed bugs.
+A masked hunter is a predator insect, and it hunts all kinds of bugs, including bed bugs.
 Bed bugs are in fact one of their favorite victims.
-Is it good to have masked hunters in your home?

-Well… no. Some of their subspecies can pass on a disease to a human, and that is not good.
+However, they are not good to have in your home.
+Some of their subspecies can pass on a disease to a human, and that is not good.
 Besides that, masked hunters bite humans if they feel threatened and sometimes even while you sleep.
-Their bite is very painful, and sometimes it is compared with a bite of a snake.
+Their bite is very painful, and sometimes it is compared to a bite of a snake.

 While in theory masked hunters can be used against bed bugs, in reality, they can cause a lot of pain.
 Literally.
 I would not choose their bite instead of a bed bug bite.
 So, there are still a lot of better ways to get rid of a bed bug infestation.

 There are many types of spiders, and not all of them combat bed bugs.
-One species which is well known for their hunting skills against bed bugs is Thanatus flavidus.
+One species that is well known for its hunting skills against bed bugs is Thanatus flavidus.
 When compared to other bed bug predators, these spiders are not so bad and have some good sides when it comes to hunting bed bugs and living with humans.

 Most spiders who are hunting bed bugs can’t spread any diseases to humans in case of a spider bite.
 That is a plus when you compare that with some of the other insects which spread diseases.
 Another plus for spiders is that they will inhabit your bedroom, and hunt for bed bugs there.
 Other bed bug predators live in other parts of your home, which makes them a lesser threat to bed bugs.